FE-34-dan-BE-16-Skilvul/BE-healthy-care/README.md

   - Error: `404 NOT FOUND` || `500 INTERNAL SERVER ERROR`

-    If the server get an error `404 NOT FOUND`:
+    If data not found `404 NOT FOUND`:

     ```json
     {